durrantlab/nnscore2/README.md

 ```

 Note: It is best to use multiple neural networks to judge ligand binding by
 consensus.
-Commandline parameters can be used to add neural-network files to
+Command-line parameters can be used to add neural-network files to
 the list of those that will be used.
 To add a single neural network to the
 list, use the -network parameter to specify a single network file.
 To add
 multiple networks to the list, create a directory containing only network
 files and specify the path to that directory using the -networks_dir
 parameter.

-Note: Only pdbqt files of the receptor and ligand are accepted.
+Note: Only PDBQT files of the receptor and ligand are accepted.
 Scripts to
-convert from pdb to pdbqt are included in the [AutoDockTools
+convert from PDB to PDBQT are included in the [AutoDockTools
 package](http://autodock.scripps.edu/resources/adt).

 Examples: